WAIS (AM)

-WAIS (770 AM) is a radio station broadcasting a contemporary Christian music format.
+WAIS (770 AM) is a radio station broadcasting a country music format.
 WAIS is licensed to serve the community of Buchtel, Ohio, United States.
 The station is currently owned by Nelsonville TV Cable, Inc.

+On July 31, 2026, WAIS changed their format from Contemporary Christian to a simulcast of country-formatted WLOH 1320 AM Lancaster, branded as "Wolf Country Radio".